Meyers-Snyder murders

-On July 8, 1991, in Elfrida, Arizona, two 13-year-old girls, Mandy Meyers (March 20, 1978 – July 8, 1991) and Mary Snyder (January 20, 1978 – July 8, 1991), were lured away from a Fourth of July weekend fair by two men, 38-year-old Richard Dale Stokley (September 9, 1952 – December 5, 2012) and 19-year-old Randy Ellis Brazeal, who took the girls to a deserted area, where they raped and murdered the girls.
+On July 8, 1991, in Elfrida, Arizona, two 13-year-old girls, Mandy Meyers (March 20, 1978 – July 8, 1991) and Mary Snyder (January 20, 1978 – July 8, 1991), were abducted from a Fourth of July weekend fair by 38-year-old Richard Dale Stokley (September 9, 1952 – December 5, 2012) and 19-year-old Randy Ellis Brazeal.
+The girls were taken to a remote area, where they were raped and murdered.

-The killers were both arrested, but out of the two, only Stokley was found guilty of two counts of first-degree murder, sentenced to death and executed by lethal injection on December 5, 2012.
-Brazeal pleaded guilty to two counts of second-degree murder through a plea bargain and sentenced to 20 years' imprisonment, and was released in 2011 after completing his prison term.
+Both perpetrators were arrested, though only Stokley was convicted of two counts of first-degree murder.
+He was sentenced to death and executed by lethal injection on December 5, 2012.
+Brazeal pleaded guilty to two counts of second-degree murder as part of a plea agreement and was sentenced to 20 years in prison.
+He was released in 2011 after completing his sentence.

 Murders

-On July 8, 1991, in Elfrida, Arizona, two 13-year-old girls, who were both same-age friends, were abducted, raped and murdered by their two kidnappers.
+On July 8, 1991, in Elfrida, Arizona, two 13-year-old girls, who were both friends, were abducted, raped and murdered by their two kidnappers.

 On that day, both Mandy Meyers and Mary Snyder attended a community celebration fair for the Fourth of July weekend.
 Meyers and Snyder were never seen again after they told another friend that they were going to the restroom.
 The girls were, in truth, lured and kidnapped by two men, 38-year-old Richard Dale Stokley and 19-year-old Randy Ellis Brazeal.
 Stokley was working as a stuntman at the fair prior to the abductions while Brazeal himself was an ex-boyfriend of Meyers's older sister.

 After abducting the girls, Brazeal and Stokley took them to a remote area, where they raped them.
 After the rapes, the men decided to kill both Meyers and Snyder, so as to silence them and avoid facing legal consequences for raping the girls.
 Meyers and Snyder were both stabbed and subsequently strangled to death by Stokley and Brazeal.
 The two men then dumped the girls' bodies in a partly flooded mine shaft.

 A day after the murders, Brazeal surrendered himself and his car to police in Chandler, and Stokley was arrested in Benson.
 After their arrests, the duo were charged with the double murder, which brought shock to the small community in Elfrida.
 A small fundraising event was conducted and more than $5,200 were accumulated for the funeral funds of the murdered girls.
 A local elementary school was closed for six weeks in light of the murders, and counselling was provided to the local schoolchildren affected by the incident.